Home›Articles›How To›Property Appreciation

 How to Calculate Property Appreciation in India

-Learn how to estimate your property's future value using the compound appreciation formula.
-Includes worked examples, CAGR benchmarks, and tax implications for Indian real estate.
+Learn how to estimate your property's future value using the compound appreciation formula, with worked examples and CAGR benchmarks for India.

 Overview

-Property appreciation — the compounding increase in your property's market value over time — is the primary wealth driver for most Indian homeowners.
-Yet most people have no precise idea of what their property is actually worth today or what it will be worth in 10 years, because calculating compound growth manually is tedious and error-prone.
+Property appreciation, the compounding increase in your property's market value over time, is the primary wealth driver for most Indian homeowners.
+Yet most people have no precise idea what their property is actually worth today, or what it will be worth in 10 years, because calculating compound growth manually is tedious and easy to get wrong.

-This article walks you through the exact formula used to calculate property appreciation, shows you how to find a realistic appreciation rate for your locality, demonstrates the calculation with worked Indian examples, and explains what to do with the result — whether you are planning a sale, taking a loan against property, or simply tracking your net worth.
+This article walks through the exact formula for calculating property appreciation, shows you how to find a realistic appreciation rate for your locality, demonstrates the calculation with worked Indian examples, and explains what to do with the result, whether you're planning a sale, taking a loan against property, or simply tracking your net worth.

-Use the Property Appreciation Calculator to run the numbers instantly as you follow each step.
+Run the Property Appreciation Calculator alongside each step to see the numbers instantly.

 What You Need